 Internal factors—what internal factors might influence evolution?
-This might be a heavily decentralised structure, disparate processes, poor communications or a negative attitude towards change.
+This might be a heavily decentralized structure, disparate processes, poor communications or a negative attitude towards change.

 External factors—look for external factors that may have an impact, such as industry developments, speed of change, technology changes or the competitor landscape.

-Obstacles—identify any obstacles impacting the organisation which can be turned into ‘quick wins’?
+Obstacles—identify any obstacles impacting the organization which can be turned into ‘quick wins’?
 This will foster engagement and interest in your PMO function and set you apart as enablers of success!